BurnOutTrader/ff_rithmic_api/README.md

 The api is currently contains the full functionality for rithmic RProtocol api.

+Be aware!
+Tests will fail when the market is closed.

 ## Complete
 This Api allows complete dynamic functionality for all Infrastructure Plants, Requests and Response types.
 I will hard code the responses and the template_id's into a unique `fn handle_received_responses()` for each rithmic plant, so that they can just be copy pasted in the future.